MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 ### Is the application designed to use managed services?

 Azure-managed services provide native resiliency capabilities to support overall application reliability.
 PaaS offerings should be used to leverage these capabilities.
 PaaS options are easier to configure and administer.
-You don't need to provision VMs, set up VNets, manage patches and updates, or any of the other overhead associated with running software on a VM.
+You don't need to provision VMs, set up VNets, manage patches and updates, or do all of the other overhead associated with running software on a VM.
 To learn more, see [Use managed services](/azure/architecture/guide/design-principles/managed-services).

 ### Has the application been designed to scale out?